 By way of further update on my recent post I recommend an interesting article and excellent infographic by Source Global Research.
-You can see the infographic but for the full article you need to register to the Source Global Research website and download it for free.
+You can see the infographic but for the full article, you need to register to the Source Global Research website and download it for free.

 Headquartered in the UK they are the leading provider of information and surveys on the UK (and indeed global) consulting market.

 They surveyed 79 “clients” (the assumption is these are purchasers of consulting services but unfortunately I couldn’t see this stated) and 44 Partner level consultants, or equivalent, in July 2016.
-There were general questions as well as more specific ones about use of consultants and consulting recruitment.
+There were general questions as well as more specific ones about the use of consultants and consulting recruitment.

 42% of consultants and 51% of clients described themselves as “very worried” following the result.
 Many had (already) delayed or cancelled recruitment decisions and 30% of consultants said clients had cancelled or postponed planned projects.
 88% of consultants think business confidence will be negatively affected while alarmingly 58% worry about the job security of their employees